History of Playgrounds

 Additionally, his task group was responsible of developing playground accessibility standards to comply with the Americans with Disabilities Act (ADA).
 Accessibility was the first step towards inclusion, and he helped Landscape Structures become the first company to develop new playground components specifically meeting ADA requirements.

 While the ADA provides important standards ensuring accessible play areas for children with physical disabilities, the ADA requirements only address accessibility.
 At Landscape Structures, we believe in the need to go beyond accessibility and design playgrounds that are inclusive to everyone.
 A truly inclusive playground will not only meet the needs of children using a mobility device but will also provide a welcoming environment for children with sensory processing disorders, autism, down syndrome, and children with sight or hearing impairments.

 Inclusive playgrounds feature sensory-rich options such as activity panels that provide children with the opportunity to express themselves and learn in a variety of ways including music, touch and cognitive exploration.
 They also include areas where children who are prone to sensory overload can rest and reregulate before entering back into play, such as Cozy Domes.

 Landscape structures partners with like-minded organizations, such as Miracle League and Inclusion Matters by Shane’s Inspiration to advance inclusive play throughout the world.
-With the help of our Inclusive Play team, we work closely with Kanics Inclusive Design and our own Inclusive Play Specialist, Jill Moore.
+With the help of our Inclusive Play team, we work closely with Kanics Inclusive Design Services, LLC and our own Inclusive Play Specialist, Jill Moore.
 Jill also aids in adding user voice within product development and delivers accredited educational courses across the country.
 She is available to assist with any inclusive playground design questions, concerns or discuss further considerations.